About Clean Cities

 Clean Cities advances the energy, economic, and environmental security of the United States by supporting local actions to cut petroleum use in transportation.

-Our country imported about 27% of the 6.97 billion barrels of petroleum products it consumed in 2014, and more than half of these imports came from outside North America, according to the U.S. Energy Information Administration.
-Because transportation accounts for about 69% of the more than 18 million barrels per day of U.S. petroleum consumption, reducing our dependence on petroleum-based fuels in this sector supports our economy and our energy security.
+Our country imported about 24% of the 7.08 billion barrels of petroleum products it consumed in 2015, and more than half of these imports came from outside North America, according to the U.S. Energy Information Administration.
+Because transportation accounts for about 47% of the more than 19 million barrels per day of U.S. petroleum consumption (nearly three-fourths of total U.S. petroleum consumption), reducing our dependence on petroleum-based fuels in this sector supports our economy and our energy security.

 Increased economic and energy security aren't the only benefits of reducing petroleum use in transportation.
 Gasoline- and diesel-powered vehicles are major sources of greenhouse gases, smog-forming compounds, particulate matter, and other air pollutants.
 Widespread use of alternative fuels and advanced vehicles could reduce the emissions that impact our air quality and public health.

 The U.S. Department of Energy's (DOE’s) Clean Cities program advances the nation's economic, environmental, and energy security by supporting local actions to cut petroleum use in transportation.
 Part of DOE's Vehicle Technologies Office, Clean Cities has saved more than 8.5 billion gallons of petroleum since its inception in 1993.